Sattu: Uses

 Sattu is the main ingredient in litti.

 Satui is used in regional cuisines in varying degrees.
+In Nepal, Bihar, eastern Uttar Pradesh, Uttrakhand, Punjab and Delhi, the use of satui is extensive.

+In the Bhojpuri region, sattu is consumed as an independent food as well as used primarily as a filling for parathas and sattu-filled litti, which may be known locally as makuni, phutehari or bhabhari according to its shape and form.
+It has traditionally formed part of everyday food practices in Bhojpuriya rural life.

-In Nepal, Bihar, Uttar Pradesh, Uttrakhand, Punjab and Delhi, the use of satui is extensive.
-In Bihar, it is commonly served cold as a savoury drink during intense heat waves in summer or as a porridge or soft dough.
+In eastern Uttar Pradesh, Bihar and Jharkhand, specially in the Bhojpuri areas, it is commonly served cold as a savoury drink during intense heat waves in summer or as a porridge or soft dough.
 Sweet dishes combine satui with fruit slices, sugar and milk.
 In savoury dishes, sattu may be flavored with green chili, lemon juice and salt.
-It is a popular stuffing in parathas.
-In Bihar, satui is prepared with toasted gram flour as well as toasted barley, or a mixture of both.
+Satui is prepared with toasted gram flour as well as toasted barley, or a mixture of both.

-Satui mixed with a little mustard oil and some spices is used as a stuffing in the traditional Bihari foods litti and litti chokha.

 In Punjab, it is used as a cold drink to mitigate heat and dehydration effects.
 It is a popular traditional summer drink in Pakistan's Punjab region as well.
 The traditional way is to mix it with water and shakker (Punjabi) (Urdu) (Hindi) (jaggery).
 It is usually served cold.
 In Punjab, satui is often a mix of toasted, ground barley.

 In Odisha, it is a popular breakfast and is also called chhatua.
 Though there are many different ways to prepare chhatua, it is generally mixed with ripe bananas, cottage cheese (chenna), yogurt or milk.

 Satui made from ground barley can also be mixed with salt and turmeric and rolled into balls.
 Alternatively, millet and corn grains are used.

 Ingredients

 Satui is prepared by dry-roasting grains or grams, most often barley or Bengal gram.
 In Odisha, Satui or Chatua is made by dry-roasting cashew, almond, millet, barley and chickpea and grinding to a fine flour.
 The traditional way of preparing sattu involves the use of an iron vessel in which the grains or grams are roasted in sand.
 Afterwards, they are sieved and then ground into a fine flour.
+Sattu is also traditionally consumed mixed with cold water during summer months and is regarded as a refreshing drink in hot weather.